cointop-sh/cointop/README.md

     export PATH=$PATH:$GOPATH/bin
     ```

+- Q: Where is the config file located?

+  - A: The default configuration file is located under `~/.cointop/config`

-- Q: What is the size of the binary?
+- Q: What format is the configuration file in?

-  - A: The executable is only ~1.9MB in size.
+  - A: The configuration file is in [TOML](https://en.wikipedia.org/wiki/TOML) format.

 - Q: How do I search?